liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/02-planning-for-deprecated-apps.markdown

 [TOC levels=1-4]

-As @product@ evolves so do Liferay applications.
+As @sharepoint@ evolves so do Liferay applications.
 They may, for example, be deprecated in favor of newer and better Liferay applications.
 The deprecations might call for migrating application data to a new application or completely removing the application and data.
 Before upgrading, examine the deprecations: